A Dynamical Scalar Field Model for Dark Energy: Addressing the Hubble Tension and Cosmic Evolution: Data and Methodology

 \textbf{Cosmic Microwave Background (CMB):} We use the final public data release from the Planck 2018 mission \citep{Planck2018_I}.
 Specifically, we include the high-$\ell$ temperature and polarization (TT, TE, EE) likelihoods, the low-$\ell$ temperature (TT) and polarization (EE) likelihoods, and the CMB lensing reconstruction power spectrum likelihood \citep{Planck2018_V_Likelihoods}.
 The CMB anisotropies provide a powerful snapshot of the universe at recombination ($z \approx 1100$), exquisitely constraining the standard cosmological parameters related to primordial fluctuations, geometry, and the sound horizon.

-\textbf{Baryon Acoustic Oscillations (BAO):} The characteristic scale of sound waves in the primordial plasma, imprinted on the matter distribution as a "standard ruler," provides a robust geometric probe of the expansion history.
-We use a combination of BAO measurements from different galaxy surveys: the 6dF Galaxy Survey (6dFGS) at $z=0.106$ \citep{Beutler2011}, the SDSS Main Galaxy Sample (MGS) at $z=0.15$ \citep{Ross2015}, and the Baryon Oscillation Spectroscopic Survey (BOSS) DR12 consensus results at $z=0.38, 0.51, 0.61$ \citep{Alam2017}.
+\textbf{Baryon Acoustic Oscillations (BAO):} The characteristic scale of sound waves in the primordial plasma, imprinted on the matter distribution as a ``standard ruler,'' provides a robust geometric probe of the expansion history.
+We use a combination of BAO measurements from different galaxy surveys: the 6dF Galaxy Survey (6dFGS) at $z=0.106$ \citep{Beutler2011}, the SDSS Main Galaxy Sample (MGS) at $z=0.15$ \citep{Ross2015}, the Baryon Oscillation Spectroscopic Survey (BOSS) DR12 consensus results at $z=0.38, 0.51, 0.61$ \citep{Alam2017}, and the recent high-precision measurements from the Dark Energy Spectroscopic Instrument (DESI) Year 1 \citep{karim2025desi}.

 \textbf{Type Ia Supernovae (SNe Ia):} As standardizable candles, SNe Ia provide a direct measurement of the luminosity distance-redshift relation.
 We use the most recent and largest compilation of SNe Ia, the Pantheon+ dataset, which consists of 1701 light curves from 1550 distinct SNe Ia in the redshift range $0.001 < z < 2.26$ \citep{Scolnic2022}.
 This dataset is crucial for constraining the parameters of the dark energy model at low redshifts.